-Operation of the system and of the individual system components shall be unaffected in the normal electromagnetic compatibility environment in which the system is intended to work, considering disturbances generated by adjacent apparatus which are compliant with the requirements of IEC 61000-6-1 and IEC 61000-6-3.
+Operation of the system and of the individual system components shall be unaffected in the normal electromagnetic compatibility environment in which the system is intended to work, considering disturbances generated by adjacent apparatus which are compliant with the requirements of IEC 61000-6-1 for immunity and IEC 61000-6-3 or IEC 61000-6-8 for emissions.
 Information to ensure uninterrupted use of the device shall be stated in the user instructions.